DeepRank/iScore/docs/viz.rst

 >>>              pssm_path=<pssm_path>,
 >>>              export_hdf5=True)

-where you have to specify the folder containing the PDB files abd PSSM files in pdb_path and pssm_path.
-By default this are simply ``./pdb/`` and ``./pssm/``.
-The script above will create a HDF5 file containing the graph.
+where you have to specify the folder containing the PDB files and PSSM files in ``pdb_path`` and ``pssm_path``.
+By default, these are set as ``./pdb/`` and ``./pssm/``.
+The script above creates a HDF5 file containing the graphs.

-This HDF5 cile can be explored using the the dedicated HDF5 browser.
-Go to the ``./h5x/`` folder and type:
+The generated HDF5 file can be opened using the HDF5 browser.
+To open the HDF5 file in the HDF5 browser, please go to the ``./h5x/`` folder and type:

 ``./h5x.py``

-This will open the hdf5 browser.
-You can open a hdf5 file by clicking on the file icon in the bottom  left of the browser.
-Once opened, you will see the content of the file in the browser.
+You can open a HDF5 file by clicking on the file icon in the bottom left of the browser.
+Once it is opened, you can see the content of the file in the browser.
 Right-click on the name of a conformation and choose ``3D Plot``.
-This will open PyMol and allow you to visualize the connecton graph
+This will open PyMol and allow you to visualize the bipartite graph

 .. image :: h5x_iscore.png